ayetpyae/DH110/assignment01/README.md

 ![Website of Nevada Deparment of Education](NevadaDepartmentOfEducation.png) View the website here: [Nevada Department of Education](https://doe.nv.gov/)
 ### Background Information
 The Nevada's Department of Education oversees the public K-12 education system in Nevada.
-The website provides all the information on K-12 education, along with information on COVID-19 and how they are dealing with it.
+The website provides all the information on K-12 education for all people from educators to parents and students.
+It also has on information on COVID-19 and how they are dealing with it.
 ### Overall evaluation
 Overall, the website is cluttered and there is an overload of information.
 There are many issues that make it confusing to navigate the website, such as poor color contrast as an excessive amount of unnessary elements.
 It is also visually overwhelming with the dark drop shadows and stock photos with text on them.
 The website is not very user friendly.